The structure of connected (graded) Hopf algebras revisited: Introduction

 {\bf{Theorem}} {\Alph{maintheorem}} [maintheorem]{\bf{Corollary}} [maintheorem]{\bf{Question}} Throughout the paper, we work over a fixed field denoted by $k$ which is of characteristic zero.
 All vector spaces, algebras, coalgebras and unadorned tensors are over $k$.

 A \emph{connected Hopf algebra} is a Hopf algebra with coradical of dimension one.
+Recall that the coradical of a Hopf algebra is defined to be the sum of all of its simple subcoalgebras.
 Though the condition of being connected is quite restrictive, it has rich examples from diverse fields of mathematics.
 Two well-known classes of examples are the universal enveloping algebras of Lie algebras and the coordinate rings of unipotent algebraic groups, which are cocommutative and commutative respectively.
 Another celebrated class of examples appear in combinatorics, including the Hopf algebras of symmmectric functions, of quasi-symmetric functions and of permutations \cite{GR, ABS, AS}.
 These Hopf algebras tend to have bases naturally parametrized by combinatorial objects (such as partitions, compositions, permutations, etc.), and they are always of infinite Gelfand-Kirillov dimension (GK dimension, for short).
-Recently, connected Hopf algebras of GK dimensions up to $4$ are completely classified by Wang, Zhang and Zhuang \cite{Zh,WZZ}, when the base field is algebraically closed.
+Recently, connected Hopf algebras of GK dimensions up to $4$ were completely classified by Wang, Zhang and Zhuang \cite{Zh,WZZ}, when the base field is algebraically closed.
 It is a part of the longstanding project of classifying Hopf algebras that satisfy some finiteness conditions.
 Some new interesting connected Hopf algebras occur in the classification results.

 The motivation of this paper is to understand the structure of connected Hopf algebras.
 We do it by considering the subclass of \emph{connected graded Hopf algebras}, which are Hopf algebras $H$ equipped with a grading $H=\bigoplus_{n\geq 0}H_n$ such that $H$ is simultaneously a graded algebra and a graded coalgebra, the antipode preserves the given grading and moreover $H_0$ is one dimensional.
 It is shown in \cite[Theorem A]{ZSL3} that every connected graded Hopf algebra has \emph{PBW generators} which satisfy some desirable conditions.
-By PBW generators of an algebra $A$ we mean a family of elements of $A$ indexed by a totally ordered set such that the nondecreasing product of these indexed elments form a linear basis of $A$.
+By PBW generators of an algebra $A$ we mean a family of elements of $A$ indexed by a totally ordered set such that the nondecreasing product of these indexed elements form a linear basis of $A$.
 In this paper, we prove a relative version of \cite[Theorem A]{ZSL3} as follows.